valmondo/myfirstdockerfile/README.md

 # myfirstdockerfile
 1st sample to make a docker file with ubuntu

-* Use ubuntu dockerimage as a base
+# Use ubuntu dockerimage as a base
+> Markdown 1
+> Markdown 2